Top

 Intellectual property & Research integrity

-For information on intellectual property and research integrity including redundant publications and listing AI tools as authors, please refer to Publication Ethics
+For information on intellectual property and research integrity including redundant publications and listing AI tools as authors, please refer to Authorship and Contributorship and the publisher's Publication Ethics website.